 - Downgrading or alternative benefits: Some insurance plans will pay for the least expensive option to fix a particular problem.
-For example: the insurance company will pay for a mercury filling (silver filling) instead of tooth colored filling (composite filling) or a metal cap instead of a tooth colored ceramic cap or a removable bridge to replace a missing tooth instead of dental implants.
+For example, the insurance company will pay for a mercury filling (silver filling) instead of the tooth-colored filling (composite filling) or a metal cap instead of a tooth-colored ceramic cap or a removable bridge to replace a missing tooth instead of dental implants.
 These less expensive alternatives will usually “solve” a patient’s needs, but many patients opt for the nicer treatment options for future convenience, dexterity, and aesthetics.

-- Waiting period: Insurance will not cover certain procedure until your policy has been in force for a certain period of time, usually 6 to 24 months.
+- Waiting period: Insurance will not cover certain procedures until your policy has been in force for a certain period of time, usually 6 to 24 months.

 Would you like to know if your plan will help with your first dental visit or first dental consultation?
 Do you want to know exactly what your plan covers?
 Email, text or call us with your insurance card details and we will find out for you.
 Or simply fill out our contact form.